-Yes, even when snorkeling in warm tropical waters there are many times a lightweight snorkeling wetsuit, or even just a top, is a really nice bit of gear to wear.
-It will keep you warm, and protect your skin from the sun and jellyfish stings and abrasions.
-Neoprene wetsuits also add buoyancy, which helps you float easily.
-Although our favorite Thermocline suits we share below are neoprene-free and neutrally buoyant, which makes diving underwater much easier (plus they stink less and dry easier).
+Yes, even when snorkeling in warm tropical waters there are many times a snorkeling wetsuit, or even just a top, is a really nice bit of gear to wear.
+It will keep you warm and protect your skin from the sun, jellyfish stings, and abrasions.
+Neoprene wetsuits also add buoyancy, which helps you float more easily.
+There are also neutrally-buoyant and neoprene-free suits which make diving underwater much easier.

 Many of your questions about how to select the right snorkeling wetsuit for different water temperatures, and how much to spend, are answered further down this page, below the wetsuits.